Segev608/NetworkSecurityLab/README.md

 1.6.
 Validate that all the other machines has identical file content there.

+1.6.1.
+Whenever you inserting more routers (on every machine) go to the 'onion_router.py' and choose unique indentifier for each and every router in your Onion's network:

+`identifier = 1` <-- Change this number!

+`PORT = 9000 + identifier`

 1.7.
 You're good to go!

  - In order to run the routers' script, and make them start listening, write this command: